josbeir/cakephp-docs-md/docs/4/en/development/rest.md

 ## RESTful Routing

 CakePHP's Router lets you connect RESTful resource routes with a fluent interface.
-See the section on [resource-routes](#resource-routes) for more information.
+See the section on [Resource Routes](#resource-routes) for more information.